Augmentation varieties and disk potentials I: Regularization

-\begin{proof} Let $\hat{X}$ be a line bundle-with-connection with curvature $k \omega$.
-After replacing $k$ with a sufficiently large integer multiple, every disk bounding $\ol{L}$ has integer $k\omega$-area.
+\begin{proof} We will construct the require section over the Lagrangian by parallel transport.
+Let $\hat{X}$ be a line bundle-with-connection with curvature $k \ol{\omega}$.
+After replacing $k$ with a sufficiently large integer multiple, every disk bounding $\ol{L}$ has integer $k\ol{\omega}$-area.
 It follows from the assumption that $X$ is simply connected that the holonomy around any loop in $\ol{L}$ is trivial, as in the computation in the proof of Proposition \ref{discrete}.
-Parallel transport of an arbitrary point in $\hat{X}$ along paths in $\ol{L}$ then defines the desired flat section $ s: \ol{L} \to \hat{X}^k | \ol{L}$. \end{proof}
+Parallel transport of an arbitrary point in $\hat{X}$ along paths in $\ol{L}$ then defines the desired flat section $ s: \ol{L} \to \hat{X}^{\otimes k} | \ol{L}$. \end{proof}